 Out of all the destinations in Germany, I believe Dresden is one of the most idyllic and picturesque cities to visit in the country.

-Also known as “the Florence of the Elbe”, due to its architecture and art treasures, Dresden was heavily bombed during WWII, and over 80 per cent of its buildings and landmarks were reduced to rubbles.
+Also known as “the Florence of the Elbe”, due to its architecture and art treasures, Dresden was heavily bombed during WWII, and over 80 percent of its buildings and landmarks were reduced to rubbles.

-However, over the last 60 years, the city centre of Dresden has been almost completely rebuilt from the ground, giving you the chance to wander down its streets and admire it today as it once was.
+However, over the last 60 years, the city center of Dresden has been almost completely rebuilt from the ground, giving you the chance to wander down its streets and admire it today as it once was.